Best Robo-Advisors UK 2025

 For example, robo-advisor Wealthify builds its client portfolios by allocating to low-cost ETFs, whilst rival Nutmeg offers fixed allocations to a range of funds based on risk appetite.
 These are then regularly rebalanced based on the price performance of the underlying assets.

-Robo-advisors are suitable investment accounts for those that don’t want to make their own investment decisions and are happy to buy into a pre-made portfolio of diverse investments through a general investment account, stocks and shares ISA or pension.
+Robo-advisors are suitable investment accounts if you that don’t want to make your own investment decisions and are happy to buy into a pre-made portfolio of diverse investments through a general investment account, stocks and shares ISA or pension.

-Is Investing With A Robo-Advisor A Good Ddea?
+Is Investing With A Robo-Advisor A Good Idea?

-Robo advisors are most appropriate for beginners who are new to investing.
-They provide a quick, cheap and simple way to set up long-term investment accounts like stocks and shares ISAs or private pensions.
+Robo advisors are most appropriate if you’re a beginner and new to investing.
+They can give you a quick, cheap and simple way to set up long-term investment accounts like stocks and shares ISAs or private pensions.

 Pros & Cons Of Robo-Investing